-The Best Fonts and Size to Use on a Resume (Updated 2021)
+The Best Fonts and Size to Use on a Resume (Updated 2024)

-9 min read
+12 min read

-Finding a job is tough these days, with steep competition and hundreds of applications per open job listing.
 You want every aspect of your resume and cover letter to convey that you’re the best fit for the job.
 After you’ve considered your experience, skills, education, and qualifications, you have another choice to make: what is the best font to use for your resume?

-The top 8 resume fonts (video)
+The best fonts for resumes (video)

-Font selection is an important part of your resume because it sets a tone for your whole document.
+Font selection is an important part of your resume creation because it sets a tone for your whole document.
 You can use different fonts for the body and the headings, but you don’t want to use more than two.

 Expert Tip